Easy Shepherd’s Pie

 - Deglaze the pan with the Chicken broth.
-Use a silicone spatula to scrap up any brown bits from the pan, this adds flavor to the filling.
+Use a silicone spatula to scrape up any brown bits from the pan, this adds flavor to the filling.

 - Add HALF of the brown gravy.
 Stir in the vegetables until heated through.